 All GENERAL CORRESPONDENCE that DOES NOT include a check payment should should be sent to:

 Handbell Musicians of America 201 E. Fifth Street Suite 1900-1025 Cincinnati, OH 45202

-Register now and save $55 off the full registration fee
+Register early to save $55 off full registration

 Video of the Month

 Hakuoh University Handbell Choir performs “The Lion King Medley” with “Circle of Life,” “Can You Fell the Love Tonight?,” “I Just Can’t Wait to be King,” under the direction Hirotaka Arai This is the choir’s 29th anniversary and its 26th Goodwill Tour of Hawaii.
 Songs composed by Elton John and arr. by Kevin & Yvette McChesney.